morismm99/PowerApps/M365 Management Solution/README.md

 This solution uses the following:

-1. SharePoint Online lists to store SHD, Message Center and RoadMap data
+1. SharePoint Online lists to store SHD, Message Center and RoadMap data (premium data sources like Dataverse or SQL could be used instead)
 2. Power Automate flows run on a schedule to scrape the MS Graph and store data in the SPO lists
 3. Power Apps canvas app is created to easily view and interact with this data
 4. Power Bi reports can be created to analyze this data